 Initially, the attempt to develop a new Highlander game dated back well before this one.
 In September 2004, the company SCi Games managed to conclude an agreement with Davis-Panzer Productions, holder of the rights of the franchise.
 It was then the developer Climax Studios who was responsible for developing a prototype for the Playstation 2.
-However, after the takeover of SCi by Eidos Interactive in May 2005, the project felt into limbo and was no longer officially mentioned before August 2007 during the Game Convention (although already in February of the same year the development of a new game was leaked), where we learned that it would be developed by Widescreen Games and where several details emerged:
+However, after the takeover of SCi by Eidos Interactive in May 2005, the project was, according to former senior programmer Marc Fascia, given to Widescreen Games before being put on-hold in August of the same year.
+The development was relaunched around the end of 2006, aiming for hardware’s next generation, and was officially announced in August 2007 during the Game Convention, although already in February of the same year, the development was leaked.
+During its official revelation, several details emerged:

 “It will be a third-person action adventure that spans over 2000 years, giving you a chance to explore feudal Japan, medieval Scotland, a futuristic vision of New York and Pompeii before the historical volcanic eruption.